Doesn’t reduce your chances of getting an STI

 - There is a less than 1% chance that the tubes can connect again after surgery so you could get pregnant.
 In that rare event, there’s a higher-than-normal risk of an egg growing in the tubes (an ectopic pregnancy).

-- Doesn’t reduce your chances of getting a sexually transmitted infection (STI).
+- It doesn’t reduce your chances of getting a sexually transmitted infection (STI).